datacarpentry/sql-ecology-lesson/episodes/03-sql-joins.md

 > ## Challenge:
 >
-> - Write a query that returns the number of genus of the animals caught in each plot in descending order.
+> - Write a query that returns the number of animals caught per genus in each plot.
+> Order the results by plot number (ascending) and by descending number of individuals in each plot.
 >
 > > ## Solution
 > > ~~~
-> > ELECT surveys.plot_id, species.genus, COUNT(*)
+> > SELECT surveys.plot_id, species.genus, COUNT(*) AS number_indiv
 > > FROM surveys
 > > JOIN species
 > > ON surveys.species_id = species.species_id
 > > GROUP BY species.genus, surveys.plot_id
-> > ORDER BY surveys.plot_id DESC
+> > ORDER BY surveys.plot_id ASC, number_indiv DESC;
 > > ~~~
 > > {: .sql}
 > {: .solution}